 - Precision-lens grinder

-The U.S. Bureau of Labor Statistics (BLS) projected that ophthalmic lab technicians would see a faster than average job growth of 13% from 2010-2020.
-Ophthalmic lab techs earned a mean annual wage of $29,850 in May 2012, stated the BLS.
+The U.S. Bureau of Labor Statistics (BLS) projected that ophthalmic lab technicians would see an average job growth of 11% from 2018 to 2028.
+Ophthalmic lab technicians earned a mean annual salary of $31,830 in May 2018, according to the BLS.